frangio/ERCs/ERCS/eip-xxxx.md

 ### Overview

 An ERC-6909 token MAY implement the extension described here, known as "ERC-6909X".
+If it does, it MUST declare support for the ERC-6909X interface ID, `0xeb858add`.

 An ERC-6909X token MUST implement the Added Token Functions specified below.
 This includes three additional functions to set allowance and operators, summarized in the following table with the core ERC-6909 `approve` and `setOperator` functions.